lslezak/msts2zip/README.md

 npm install
 ```

-And build the page from the sources:
+Then build the page from the sources:

 ```
 npm run build
 ```

-The page is saved in the `dist/` subdirectory.
+The built page is saved in the `dist/` subdirectory.

-### Development
+## Development

 To run the web application in development mode run